Vladdy-1988/MedLink-Marketplace/replit.md

 - **Updated Call-to-Actions**: Changed messaging throughout the site to emphasize contacting providers for personalized quotes rather than fixed pricing
 - **Database Schema Ready**: Maintained pricing fields in database schema for when providers set individual rates during consultations, but removed from public display
 - **Insurance Information Retained**: Kept insurance coverage information as it remains relevant regardless of individualized pricing
-- **Hero Background Update**: Replaced SVG illustration with authentic multigenerational family photo showing grandmother, mother, child, and grandfather holding colorful flowers, creating emotional connection and representing joyful family-centered healthcare values with enhanced transparency overlays for optimal text readability
+- **Hero Background Update**: Updated to authentic multigenerational family photo showing family celebrating at home with balloons, perfectly representing the home healthcare theme and creating emotional connection to family-centered care values with enhanced transparency overlays for optimal text readability
 - **Quote Button Implementation**: Added "Message Provider" buttons throughout provider profiles, service cards, and provider cards that trigger messaging functionality to providers
 - **Messaging Integration**: All message requests now trigger direct messaging to providers for personalized consultation and pricing
 - **Button Text Update**: Changed all "Get Quote" buttons to "Message Provider" site-wide for clearer call-to-action messaging